arpitbbhayani/articles/blogs/morris-counter.md

 ![value in counter Morris algorithm](https://user-images.githubusercontent.com/4745789/89117993-edb31500-d4bf-11ea-9879-1f0032950ff4.png)

-Here we try to exploit the core property of *logarithm* - *growth of logarithmic function is inverse of the exponential* - which means the value `v` will grow faster for the smaller values of `n` - providing better approximations.
+Here we try to exploit the core property of *logarithm* - *the growth of logarithmic function is inverse of the exponential* - which means the value `v` will grow faster for the smaller values of `n` - providing better approximations.
 This ensures that the relative error is near-constant i.e. independent of `n` and it does not matter if the number of events is fewer or larger.

 Now that we have found a function that suits the needs of a good approximate counter, it is time we define what exactly would happen to the counter when we see a new event.